Your right to vote

 How does voting work?

-There are two ways in which you can authorise someone to vote on your behalf.
-The first option is that you complete and sign your stempas.
-However, please note that the proxy (so the person who is voting on your behalf), must be either registered in Maastricht or be able to vote in Maastricht using a kiezerspas
+In the case that you are not able to vote yourself on the election day due to work or illness, you can authorise another person to vote on your behalf, this is called voting by proxy.
+You can authorise someone to vote on your behalf by completing and signing your voting card (stempas).
+However, please note that the proxy (so the person who is voting on your behalf), must be either registered in Maastricht or be able to vote in Maastricht using a voter card (or kiezerspas in Dutch).
+Read more about voting by proxy here.

 Give feedback